The United States Armed Forces are probably the single most defining feature for the world’s most powerful democracy.

 Israel has ceremonies held in Ramleh and in Jerusalem, where it commemorates Remembrance Sunday.
 The former is the bigger of the two ceremonies.

 The Netherlands hosts its Remembrance Day on May 4.
 Two minutes of silence is usually observed at 8 pm.
 However, it is not recognized as a public holiday.
-They recognize all of those who have fallen in conflict since World War II.
+They recognize all of those who have fallen into conflict since World War II.

 November 11 is a public holiday in Poland, a country that appreciates as much as any other country the suffering and loss associated with World War II.
 They recognize it as Independence Day, celebrating their freedom from the tyranny unleashed upon them by Nazi Germany.